oostlandryan/MapReduceFaaS/Design.md

 }
 ```
 ## RyoostCreateIndexHttp
 Creates the inverted index, storing it in Firestore.
+Loading the inverted index of my 25 book corpus to Firestore took 37,718 writes.
 Input:
 ```json
 {